Cluck and Peck: All About Chickens

 Ventilation and Insulation

-Even though it’s compact, the ventilation is impressive — multiple mesh panels and vents keep things cool and fresh.
-It also features optional side covers for weather protection.
+Multiple mesh panels and vents keep things cool and fresh, with optional side covers for weather protection.
+Insulation isn’t built-in but is easy to retrofit.

 Maintenance Friendliness